 For many of us Christmas becomes not a time of celebration, but of dread and depression.
 Society tells us that to be alone, or to spend time Christmas alone is pitiful, a tragedy and a sad failure.
 The truth is, spending time alone is feared because no one knows how to be alone anymore.
 This is because when we are alone we have to face ourselves, our thoughts, and the irrepressible truth that we are alone, deep down.
 So we have learned to run from ourselves, and in the process, forget the delights of solitude.

 In our society it is heretical not only to be alone, but heretical to find contentment and fulfillment by ourselves, in ourselves as well.
-As one middle aged hermit says in Lionel Fisher’s book Celebrating Time Alone, “we’ve been conditioned to press on mindlessly be part of the norm.”
+As one middle-aged hermit says in Lionel Fisher’s book Celebrating Time Alone, “we’ve been conditioned to press on mindlessly be part of the norm.”
 And that norm is to stuff our voids as full of stimulation and noise as possible.
 The fact is that we need to relearn how to be alone.
 If we ever desire true peace, self-knowledge and happiness – the kind that can only be discovered in solitude – we need to relearn how to be alone.
 We need to live all the days of our life by making peace with our aloneness.
 Fortunately, Christmas is the perfect time to celebrate time alone with yourself.
 It may be odd and out of the ordinary, but to live up to the standards of a sick, deeply flawed society, is a profound mistake.
 Below you will find a list of just over 50 quirky, challenging and enjoyable ideas to savor Christmas alone.

 51 Things To Do By Yourself